brootaylor/brootaylor-v3/src/_content/pages/about.md

 ## Hobbies & other interests

 I enjoy [taking photos](/photos) and [reading](/reading) whenever I can and am a [fairly decent drummer](/photos/2022-03-29/photo_202203292358).
-However, now that I've [sold my drumkit](/photos/2022-04-06/photo_202204062304), I am considering picking up the bass guitar.
+However, now that I've [sold my drumkit](/photos/2022-04-06/photo_202204062304), I am considering picking up the bass guitar. 🤔

 Fly fishing for trout is something I grew up doing and continue to do.
 I head to the beautiful [Lakedown Trout Fishery](https://www.lakedowntroutfishery.com/) as often as I can.
 A gorgeous and tranquil spot away from all the noise.

-I absolutely adore flying and hope that one day I'll be able to either get my PPL or GPL.
+I absolutely adore aircraft and hope that one day I'll be able to either get my PPL or GPL.

 ---